-Make sure your Google My Business page checks off all these boxes.
+Make sure your Google Business Profile checks off all these boxes.

 Here, you’ll find:

-- What missteps to avoid on your page
+- What missteps to avoid on your profile

-It’s been a whirlwind year so far for brick-and-mortar businesses.
-With shops shuttering across the globe, those who are able to are working to transition their businesses fully online.
+It’s been a whirlwind couple of years for brick-and-mortar businesses.
+While many shops across the globe have shuttered, those who managed to make it through often did so by transitioning their businesses partially or fully online.

-Make sure your Google My Business profile is complete
+1. Make sure your Google Business Profile is complete

-It may seem basic, but far too many businesses don’t fill out their entire Google My Business profile.
-This goes beyond just including your address and phone number and making sure you’re listed in the most relevant category.
+It may seem basic, but far too many businesses don’t fill out their entire Google Business Profile.

-Your hours of service also need to be accurate.
-In light of the pandemic, you may find it necessary to have updated or secondary hours (such as a senior-only hour) listed, or an update as to which services people can access at certain times.
-Google’s recent GMB updates have made this pretty easy to do.
+Of course, your hours of service need to be accurate, particularly if they changed during the pandemic.
+Google’s recent GBP updates have made this pretty easy to do.
 Lastly, make sure your address, phone number, email, and website are all accurate.

 Pro tip: Avoid adding keywords or location information to your business’ name.
 Google doesn’t like this and it could get your listing suspended.
 It’s also not advisable for your website link to go to a Facebook page, which is seen as less trustworthy.

-Pro tip: Links are not allowed in your GMB description.
+Pro tip: Links are not allowed in your Google Business Profile description.

 Google will remove reviews that: